docker/docs/compose/compose-file/index.md

 Optionally specify a path on the host machine (`HOST:CONTAINER`), or an access mode (`HOST:CONTAINER:ro`).

-You can mount a relative path on the host, which expands relative to the directory of the Compose configuration file being used.
+You can mount a relative path on the host, that expands relative to the directory of the Compose configuration file being used.
 Relative paths should always begin with `.` or `..`.